Travel.State.Gov >

 International Financial Scams: See the Department of State and the FBI pages for information.

 Victims of Crime: U.S. citizen victims of sexual assault are encouraged to contact the U.S. Embassy for assistance.
-Report crimes to the local police by dialing 117 and contact the U.S.
+Report crimes to the local police by dialing 117 and contact the U.S. Embassy at +257 22 20 70 00.
+Remember that local authorities are responsible for investigating and prosecuting crime.

 See our webpage on help for U.S. victims of crime overseas.

-We can:
+• We can:

 Domestic Violence: U.S. citizen victims of domestic violence are encouraged to contact the Embassy for assistance.

 Criminal Penalties: You are subject to local laws, regardless of your nationality.
-If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
-Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.
+If you violate local laws, even unknowingly, you may be arrested, expelled, or imprisoned.
+Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities prior to practicing or operating a business.

 Convictions for possessing, using, or trafficking in illegal drugs are severe and result in long jail sentences and heavy fines.
-You may be questioned by the police if you are unable to produce an acceptable form of identification.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.